RichardPar/SigFinder/USER_MANUAL.md

 **When to use:**
 - After completing a survey session
-- To analyze historical data
+- To analyse historical data
 - To compare multiple tracking sessions
 - To estimate transmitter location